tetherscript/ComfyParamVisualizer/README.md

 - Run the .bat files and review your images using the generated .html in your browser.

 To use it, you (ok, this is simplified a bit less)
-- In the ComfyUI editor, set it to display nodeid's, then edit, save and export as API your workflow.
-Take note of which nodes and parameters you want to test (ex.
-KSampler:3:steps, KSampler:3:cfg).
+- In the ComfyUI editor, set it to display node IDs, then edit, save and export-as-API your workflow.
+Take note of the node/parameter pairs you plan to sweep (ex. `KSampler:3:steps`, `KSampler:3:cfg`).
-- Edit the '0 - gen_images.bat' to reflect the node:parameters you want to test.
+- Edit the `0 - gen_images.bat` file to list the axes you want to probe (`--s`, `--t`, …). (`--s` and `--t` are required.)
+The script assumes the repository layout, defaults `--basepath` to the batch file’s folder, and automatically looks for parameter files in `params/`.
-- Edit the \params parameter files that contain the parameter values to be tested, with filenames that reflect the node:paramater pair.
-The .bat file refers to these param files.
-Also change the paths in the .bat to reflect where you installed the scripts.
+- Fill the `\params\*.txt` files with the values to test.
+Each filename must match `<nodeId>-<input>.txt` so the generator can locate it.
 - Keep comfyui running.
 You can close the comfyui editor if you want, but it isn't necessary.
 Don't use the ComfyUI editor if you keep it open.
-- Run '0 - gen_images.bat'.
-It will show info on which params will be be tested.
-Each combination will be sent to the ComfyUI built-in webserver and queued and processed.
-In the ComfyUI console, you'll see the queueing and processing activity.
-When the processing has completed (you'll know because it doesn't start processing another).
-This is the same idea as when you press the Run button in the ComfyUI editor - it queues and processes a single item.
-- Now that the images have been generated, copy them to the /params/images folder.
+- Run `0 - gen_images.bat`.
+It prints the plan and enqueues every missing permutation to the ComfyUI server.
+Finished PNGs land automatically under `params/images/<folder_token>` (no manual copying).
 - Run the '1 - gen_aligned_viewer.bat' and/or '2 - gen_axis_grid_viewer.bat' which creates image viewers as .html files in your images folder.
 - Open the .html file in your browser.
 You can change the theme (light/dark), lock a slider with the checkbox, and adjust the sliders to see the image that was generated that match the slider settings.
 Scrub the sliders back and forth - you'll see how the image changes.
 - The grid_viewer html allows you to scrub the sliders, and also specify a slider to be x and/or y axis to give an XY plot.
 You can scrub the other sliders and the plot will update.